amcdnl/ngrx-actions/README.md

 ## Common Questions
 - What about composition?
 Well since it creates a normal reducer function, you can still use all the same composition fns you already use.
+- Will this work with normal Redux?
+While its designed for Angular and NGRX it would work perfectly fine for normal Redux.
+If that gets requested, I'll be happy to add better support too.